 Wireless Emergency Alerts (WEA) is a public safety notification system that enables authorized agencies to send text-like messages to consumers with capable wireless devices to alert them of emergencies in their area.

-There are three types of messages:
+There are four types of messages:

 - Presidential Alerts

 - Imminent Threats to Life and Property Alerts

 - Public Safety Messages